-The climate of New South Wales is changing due to global warming.
-The effects of climate change on the people and the environment of NSW are expected to become more pronounced and increase in severity as warming continues over the next century.
+The climate of NSW is changing due to global warming.
+The effects of climate change on the people and environment of NSW are expected to become more pronounced as the climate continues to change over this century.

-Emissions of CO2 and other greenhouse gases from human activity (including power generation, industry, transport and agriculture) are leading to a build-up of these gases in the atmosphere, trapping heat and leading to global warming.
+Emissions of CO2 and other greenhouse gases from human activity including power generation, industry, transport, land-use and land cover change, and agriculture, accumulate in the atmosphere, trapping heat and leading to global warming.

 |Indicator and status||Environmental